 For whosoever shall call upon the name of Yahweh shall be saved (Rom 10:13).
+This is an essential teaching that applies to all of mankind, and yet it is somehow just ignored.

 It shall come to pass, at the end of this age, that those who call upon the name of Yahweh shall be saved (Joel 2:32).